accessible-ui/drawer/README.md

 <hr>

 An accessible and versatile drawer component for React.
-This drawer is just a few new styles on top of [@accessible/modal](https://github.com/accessible-ui/modal) so when using both, the drawer costs you nothing.
+This drawer is just a few new styles on top of [@accessible/collapse](https://github.com/accessible-ui/collapse) so when using both, the drawer costs you nothing.

 ## Features

 - **Style-agnostic** You can use this component with the styling library of your choice.
 It works with CSS-in-JS, SASS, plain CSS, plain `style` objects, anything!
-- **Portal-friendly** The drawer content will render into React portals of your choice when configured to do so.
+- **Portal-friendly** The drawer target will render into React portals of your choice when configured to do so.
-- **a11y/aria-compliant** This component works with screen readers out of the box and manages focus for you.
+- **a11y/aria-compliant** This component works with screen readers out of the target and manages focus for you.

 ## Quick Start